-- In 2015-16, about 1 in 1,000 GP encounters reported for the BEACH collection was palliative care-related. - About 9 in 10 palliative care encounters were with people aged 65 and over, and 4.8 per cent were with those aged under 55. - Females accounted for a greater proportion of GP palliative care-related encounters (53 per cent) than males (47 per cent), but there was no difference between the sexes in palliative care encounter rates (about 1 per 1,000 of GP encounters for both males and females). - In 2015-16, 1.3 per cent of palliative care-related encounters were recorded as being with Indigenous Australians4.
+- About 1 in 1,000 GP encounters were palliative care-related. - About 9 in 10 palliative care encounters were with people aged 65 and over, and 4.8% were with those aged under 55. - Females accounted for a greater proportion of GP palliative care-related encounters (53%) than males (47%), but there was no difference between the sexes in palliative care encounter rates (about 1 per 1,000 of GP encounters for both males and females). - 1.3% of palliative care-related encounters were with Indigenous Australians4.